 Several federal laws provide a patchwork quilt of coverage to maritime workers, whether workers spend most of their time at sea (the Jones Act) or on shore (the Harbor Workers Compensation Act).
 Broadly speaking, maritime law (or admiralty law) covers actions and accidents that take place on or near waterways used for international and or interstate commerce.
 This may include offshore injuries, oil platform injuries, cruise ship injuries, or accidents that take place in commercial harbors.

-The offshore accident lawyers at Blass Law have the experience and expertise to navigate the complicated framework of maritime law and get you the maximum compensation for your injuries.
-If you have suffered injuries while offshore, call (713) 225-1900 for a confidential case evaluation or request an appointment online.
+The Houston personal injury lawyers at Blass Law have the experience and expertise to navigate the complicated framework of maritime law and get you the maximum compensation for your injuries.
+If you have suffered injuries while offshore, request an appointment online for a confidential case evaluation.

 For a legal consultation with a maritime and admiralty accident lawyer serving Houston, call 713-225-1900

 Maritime accidents encompass far more scenarios than a sinking ship or collision between two boats.
 The types of injuries that may result from a maritime accident can range from broken bones and soft tissue injuries, to certain types of cancers, traumatic brain injury, repetitive use injuries, and accidental drownings.